-Appraisal Method Use Before Maturity (Plant Count Method) for planted acreage with no emerged seed (direct seeded only), for replant appraisals, or during first and second stages from emergence-transplant until the number and mature weight of the onions can be determined (maturity).
-After Maturity (Weight Method) for onions appraised in the later phase of second stage (after onions have reached maturity) and final stage.
+Appraisal Method Use Before Maturity (Plant Count Method) For planted acreage with no emerged seed (direct seed only), for replant appraisals, or during first Wethody and second stages from emergence-transplant until the number and mature weight of the onions can be determined (maturity).
+After Maturity (Weight For onions appraised in the later phase of second Method) stage (after onions have reached maturity) and final stage.

-- (2) Stages will be determined on an acreage basis, and at least 75% of the plants on such acreage must be at the same stage to qualify for the applicable stage guarantee. - (3) First stage extends: - (a) For direct seeded storage and non-storage onions, from planting until the emergence of the fourth leaf; and - (b) For transplanted storage and non-storage onions, from transplanting of onion plants or sets through the 30th day after transplanting. - (4) Second stage extends: - (a) For direct seeded storage and non-storage onions, from the emergence of the fourth leaf until eligible for the final stage; and - (b) For transplanted storage and non-storage onions, from the 31st day after transplanting until eligible for the final stage. - (5) Final stage extends: - (a) From the completion of topping and lifting or digging on the acreage until the end of the insurance period.
-Refer to the Special Provisions for additional criteria, if any. - (b) The completion of topping and lifting or digging must be sufficient, for the geographical area, to initiate the normal curing process.
-For processing onions that are not field dried prior to delivery to the processor, follow the method typically conducted by producers in the area.
+- (2) Stages will be determined on an acreage basis, and at least 75% of the plants on such acreage must be at the same stage to qualify for the applicable stage guarantee. - (a) First stage extends: - (i) for direct seeded storage and non-storage onions, from planting until the emergence of the fourth leaf; and - (ii) for transplanted storage and non-storage onions, from transplanting of onion plants or sets through the 30th day after transplanting. - (b) Second stage extends: - (i) for direct seeded storage and non-storage onions, from the emergence of the fourth leaf until eligible for the final stage; and - (ii) for transplanted storage and non-storage onions, from the 31st day after transplanting until eligible for the final stage. - (c) Final stage extends: - (i) from the completion of topping and lifting or digging on the acreage until the end of the insurance period.
+Refer to the SP for additional criteria, if any.